Skip to content

 • jsonify is used here to add double quotes around a string, not to actually render an array or hash as a JSON object.
 Using jsonify is safer than manual quotes, as it will handle escaping quotes for you.

-• We use markdownify to convert markdown to HTML then strip HTML to convert to plain text.
+• We use markdownify to convert markdown to HTML, then strip HTML to convert to plain text.

 • Unfortunately, we can't use Jekyll filters to process Liquid tags {{ }} or {% %}.
-So a custom Jekyll plugin in Ruby could be used to evaluate that.
+So your content will not look so readable if you render it on a webpage.
+But a custom Jekyll plugin in Ruby could be used to evaluate that before the content is outputted to the JSON file.

-• Jekyll cheatsheet
+• See Jekyll cheatsheet

 • The sample JSON file below shows output based on running this site locally - MichaelCurrin/jekyll-blog-demo.
 It's pages are index.md, about.md and 404.html.